extreemedev/Biotech/README.md

 ## Working Directory

-***

-#### [xubuntu-vnc-novnc][this-github-xubuntu-vnc-novnc]

-Contains resources for building [accetto/xubuntu-vnc-novnc][this-docker-xubuntu-vnc-novnc] base images.

-The images are streamlined and simplified versions of my other images [accetto/ubuntu-vnc-xfce][accetto-docker-ubuntu-vnc-xfce].

-Several variations are available, including the one supporting overriding both the container user and the user group.

 These base images already include commonly used utilities **ping**, **wget**, **zip**, **unzip**, **sudo**, [curl][curl], [git][git] and also the current version of [jq][jq] JSON processor.
 Additional components and applications can be easily added by the user because **sudo** is supported.

-#### [xubuntu-vnc-novnc-chromium][this-github-xubuntu-vnc-novnc-chromium]

-Contains resources for building [accetto/xubuntu-vnc-novnc-chromium][this-docker-xubuntu-vnc-novnc-chromium] images with the open-source [Chromium][chromium] web browser.

-#### [xubuntu-vnc-novnc-firefox][this-github-xubuntu-vnc-novnc-firefox]

-Contains resources for building [accetto/xubuntu-vnc-novnc-firefox][this-docker-xubuntu-vnc-novnc-firefox] images with the current [Firefox Quantum][firefox] web browser.

-Several variations are available, including the one supporting easy pre-configuration and copying of personal Firefox user preferences.

-The images are streamlined and simplified versions of my other images [accetto/ubuntu-vnc-xfce-firefox-plus][accetto-docker-ubuntu-vnc-xfce-firefox-plus] and [accetto/ubuntu-vnc-xfce-firefox-default][accetto-docker-ubuntu-vnc-xfce-firefox-default].

 ***